simpixelated/simpixelated.com/content/posts/2023-01-04-year-end-review-2022/index.md

 ### 2022 accomplishments

 - **[Guested on my first podcast.](https://www.youtube.com/watch?v=4tqnvAMSbkQ)** I was fortunate enough to be invited by superstar recruiter Taylor Desseyn onto his podcast to talk about my interview process leading up to getting hired at Twilio.
 It was fun, easy, and I’d like to do more in the future!
-- [\*\*Got published on the Segment blog](https://segment.com/blog/plan-sms-mfa-migration-for-thousands-users/)!\*\* Although I didn’t live up to the goals I set for my personal website, I was able to get over 2,000 words published on my employer’s blog, talking about the work that I’m doing.
+- **[Got published on the Segment blog](https://segment.com/blog/plan-sms-mfa-migration-for-thousands-users/)!** Although I didn’t live up to the goals I set for my personal website, I was able to get over 2,000 words published on my employer’s blog, talking about the work that I’m doing.
-- **Resisted the urge to move.** I consider this an accomplishment because my partner and I have consistently moved almost every year, for most of our lives together.
-We just can’t seem to find the perfect place for everything we desire.
-I think we’re getting better at recognizing what makes us happy.
-We still plan to move, but in 2022 we set ourselves a goal to stay where we are until our daughter has to switch to middle school.

 ### 2023 goals